ArminKardan/quickengine/2-adminpanel.md

 - [MD5](https://google.com) — Hash functions.
 - [SHA256](https://google.com) — Hash functions.
 - [sleep](https://google.com) — Async delay.
-- [MD5](https://google.com)  — If we need to Hash a string
-- [SHA256](https://google.com) — If we need to Hash a string
-- [udb](https://google.com) If wee need to connect to the MongoDB database of XWebsite (Available to [topuser](https://google.com)).
+- [udb](https://google.com) If wee need to connect to the MongoDB database of Admin Panel.
-- [xdb](https://google.com) If wee need to connect to the MongoDB database of XWebsite (Available to [topuser](https://google.com) and [middleuser](https://google.com)).

-- [loginbyQE](https://google.com) If we need enduser to login to XWebsite by QE Authentication.
-- [loginbyGoogle](https://google.com) If we need enduser to login to XWebsite by Google Authentication.
+###  GAPI (Fronend-Backend RestAPI communication)
+- [GAPI](https://google.com) — If we need to send/receive data with backend (for example mongodb) by RestAPI after page has been created we use GAPI system.
+Note that it cannot communicate with workers.

+###  Nexus Methods
-- [loginbyLinkedIn](https://google.com) If we need enduser to login to XWebsite by LinkedIn Authentication.
+- [Nexus Find](https://google.com) — If we need to find available workers of some service.
-- [loginbyGitHub](https://google.com) If we need enduser to login to XWebsite by GitHub Authentication.
+- [Nexus API](https://google.com) — If we need to send a message to a worker using nexus and get it's response back.
-- [loginbyphone](https://google.com) If we need enduser to login to XWebsite by Phone Authentication (Only works in Persian language).
+- [Nexus API](https://google.com) — If we need to send a message to a worker using nexus and get it's response back.
-- [changeenduser.image](https://google.com) If We need to change enduser's Profile Image (Note: it will change enduser's image all accross QE Echosystem)
-- [changeenduser.name](https://google.com) If We need to change enduser's Name (Note: it will change enduser's image all accross QE Echosystem)
-- [changeenduser.unit](https://google.com) If We need to change enduser's Monetary Unit (Note: it will change enduser's image all accross QE Echosystem)
-- [changeenduser.lang](https://google.com) If We need to change enduser's Primary language (Note: it will change enduser's image all accross QE echosystem)

-it also has third party library installation capability from `npm` from QE Explore manager.
+## Summary

+QE Admin Panel is a powerful yet minimal environment that integrates seamlessly with QE infrastructure.
+It leverages reusable QE components, global functions, and Nexus/UDb features to create efficient, maintainable admin tools.